 Change is inevitable for growing organizations.
 But it can be uncomfortable and adapting to change can often be messy.
 In order to successfully communicate change within an organization, senior leaders need to relay company goals and strategy to all employees in the most effective way.
 How?
-A powerful way to do this is through a strategic narrative that truly engages stakeholders and employees.
+A powerful way to do this is through an executive narrative that truly engages stakeholders and employees.

 Gallup research shows that 70% of U.S. workers are not engaged at work.
 Those companies who empower their members with a clear understanding of where the organization is headed and how their daily activities contribute to the success of the organization, consistently outperform the competition.

 executive narrative is an effective communication tool.